yonglehou/echo-net/README.md

 ## Examples
 ## Emitting Information
 ### echo to the 'console' to get developer-centric information.
-We 'echo' messages in to a channel named 'dotnet', under the category 'noise.'
+We 'echo' messages in to a `channel: dotnet`, under the `category: noise`

 ```
-curl --data-urlencode "message=Hello world" --get http://localhost:8671/console/echo/dotnet/noise/
+curl --data-urlencode "message=Hello world" --get http://reliability/console/echo/dotnet/noise/
 ```

 ### echo business intelligence to the 'canvas' to get an idea of the larger picture.